Showing posts with label blackened punk. Show all posts

 Gorgonchrist/Fish In A Mountain/2023 Full Length Review

-Gorgonchrist are a band from t he United Kingdom that has been featured before in this zine and on this recording plays a mixture of black, sludge metal, c rust and grindcore and this is a review of their self released 2023 album "Fish In A Mountain" which will b e released in march.
+Gorgonchrist are a band from the United Kingdom that has been featured before in this zine and on this recording plays a mixture of black, sludge metal, crust and grindcore and this is a review of their self released 2023 album "Fish In A Mountain" which will b e released in march.

 A very dark yet heavy sound starts off the album while the slower sections of the songs bring in elements of sludge metal.
 Vocals are mostly black metal screams along with all of the musical instruments on the recording also having a very powerful sound to them and the mid tempo sections of t he songs are heavily rooted in crust punk.